-Form 8842, Election to Use Different Annualization Periods for Corporate Estimated Tax, is used to elect one of the annualization periods in section 6655(e)(2)(C) to figure estimated tax payments under the annualized income installment method.
+Form 8842, Election to Use Different Annualization Periods for Corporate Estimated Tax, is used to elect one of the annualization periods in section 6655(e)(2) to figure estimated tax payments under the annualized installment method.

-Form 8849, Claim for Refund of Excise Taxes, is used to claim a refund of:
+Form 8849, Claim for Refund of Excise Taxes, is used to claim a refund of excise taxes reported on Forms 720, 730, or 2290.